See any favorites here?

 inability to think and communicate

-with bigoted family members.
+effectively with bigoted people.
 A common symptom of

 false-self